jlacasa/Millennial/_posts/2021-12-23-historical-changes-jxb.md

 image: light-ext.jpg
 ---

-In this review paper, ...
+> Without exaggeration, ...

+We start this review paper with Monteith's quote to hightlight the importance that light distribution has...

 ![fig. 1](https://github.com/jlacasa/jlacasa.github.io/blob/0f1c549fd2a3820be038a688df07b4f8c82975d3/assets/img/jxb-fig1.png)